axeltidemann/self_dot/README.md

 make -j
 make install
 ```
-On 10.7.5 this had to be set prior to installation of scipy:
+On 10.7.5 and 10.8.5 this had to be set prior to installation of scipy and scikit-learn.

 ```
 export CC=clang